Guides

 Connection Test Failed

-- Verify the Base URL is correct and accessible
+- Verify the Base URL is correct and publicly accessible (or whitelisted for Cencori's IPs).

-- Ensure the endpoint supports OpenAI or Anthropic format
+- Ensure the endpoint matches the selected format (OpenAI/Anthropic).